rjvim/rjvim.github.io/src/pages/about.md

 # About

 Hi, I'm Rajiv Seelam.
 I write code and build products.
-Based in Hyderabad, India, I've spent over a decade working on business challenges through software.
+I've spent over a 18+ years coding and 13+ years working on business challenges through software.

 ## What I Do